 - Understanding your camera as much as you can

 - Mode selection

 - Editing interior photos

 What is Indoor Photography?

-The significant difference that indoor photography brings is that each interior space will hold its uniqueness and open up an array of possibilities along with its challenges.
+The significant difference that indoor photography brings is that each interior space will hold its uniqueness and open up various possibilities along with its challenges.
 You can experiment but within constrain as light and settings are limited.
 So you have to bear in mind some basic rules to make the process smoother.

 Let us now dive into some of these basic principles that can help you improve your indoor photography.

 The biggest problem when shooting indoors is that there is less light than outdoors.
 So camera settings have to be accommodated to make up for this.
 You will have to work on your ISO, shutter speed, aperture, and even white balance.